confetti-framework/docs/the-basics/routing.md

-# Routing in Confetti CMS
+# Routing

-This documentation explains how to handle HTTP requests in Confetti CMS using standard Go techniques and the built-in routing system with `handler.New()`.
+This documentation explains how to handle HTTP requests in Confetti Framework using standard Go techniques and the built-in routing system with `handler.New()`.
 This provides full control over routes and middleware without external libraries.

 ## Defining Routes